aws-amplify/docs/cli/graphql.md

 }
 ```

 > **Note** The postCommentsId field on the input may seem unusual.
 In the one-to-many case without a provided `name` argument there is only partial information to work with, which results in the unusual name.
-To fix this, provide a value for the @connection's *name* argument and complete the bi-directional relationship by adding a corresponding @connection field to the **Comment** type.
+To fix this, provide a value for the `@connection`'s *name* argument and complete the bi-directional relationship by adding a corresponding `@connection` field to the **Comment** type.

 **Named Connections**